sachihashimoto/self-dual/README.md

 # self-dual
-Code associated to the paper "Self-dual matroids from canonical curves"
+Code associated to the paper "Self-dual matroids from canonical curves" by Alheydis Geiger, Sachi Hashimoto, Bernd Sturmfels, and Raluca Vlad